mattjlewis/diozero/docs/docs/2_concepts/3_GettingStarted.md

 such as Python's `pip` therefore you will need to manually download all dependencies and setup your classpath correctly.
 You can do this either via setting the `CLASSPATH` environment variable or as a command-line option (`java -cp <jar1>:<jar2>`).
-The dependencies have been deliberately kept to as few libraries as possible - diozero is only dependent on [tinylog v2](http://www.tinylog.org).
+The dependencies have been deliberately kept to as few libraries as possible;
+diozero core has only one dependency - [tinylog v2](http://www.tinylog.org).

 To compile a diozero application you will need 3 JAR files - [tinylog](http://www.tinylog.org/) (both API and Impl), and diozero-core.